Washington Christian Academy: New Campus

 Washington Christian Academy opened its newly constructed facility in Olney for the fall semester of 2008.
 The new building provided the school with an increase in available space and opportunity for future expansion.
 The new WCA property is 57.63 acre in size, with about 22 acre of land currently developed, including the new building, gym, baseball and soccer fields and parking areas.

 Athletics

 With the opening of its new Olney campus, WCA also gained a number of modern athletic facilities: including a gymnasium with a hardwood basketball court and seating for up to 300, a multi-purpose athletic field employed for soccer and numerous other sports and a baseball field.

 The WCA Men's Varsity soccer in 2010-11 won the championship game.

-Between 2015-2017, the Varsity Boys won back-to-back; the PVAC Division along with the PVAC Championship capped off with two Maryland Christian State Tournament (MCST) Championship final appearances which one game was won.
+Between 2015 and 2017, the Varsity Boys won back-to-back; the PVAC Division along with the PVAC Championship capped off with two Maryland Christian State Tournament (MCST) Championship final appearances which one game was won.
 In 2017, they won the Championship Final of the MCST versus Holly Grove Christian School.
 Within the new expanded PVAC Conference of 11 teams, the boys finished fourth behind Washington International School, Sandy Spring Friends School, and Berman Hebrew Academy.

 In recent years, WCA teams have won the following: